SrLozano/Agent-Based-DDS/README.md

-# Agent-Based-DDS
+# Agent-Based-DDS 🤖 🗳
 Agent-Based-DDS design for the IMAS subject at Universitat Rovira i Virgili

-TODO: Follow this template for README.md
+TODO: Follow this template for README.md. mvn -P jade-gui exec:java

-List of commands:

-- mvn -P systemAgents exec:java
-- mvn install
-- mvn -P jade-gui exec:java

 # My-Readme-Template 💥💯
 Brief description of a few lines about the project, technologies used in the development...
 Use emoticons in each of the readMe titles, so that they correctly represent the section.